Canterbury Hills Charlottesville Homes For Sale

 • Strong Underlying Value: The consistent demand for this location and type of home supports solid property values.

-The Broader Charlottesville Market Context & Canterbury Hills’ Place In It
+The 2026 Charlottesville Real Estate Market Context & Canterbury Hills’ Place In It

-• Days on Market: While Redfin reported a median of 47 days on market for Charlottesville homes in February 2025 (an increase from the previous year), Zillow suggested a quicker pace with homes going pending in around 7 days.
+• Days on Market: While TobyBeaversRealtor.com reported a median of 48 days on market for Charlottesville homes in Jan 2026 (an increase from the previous year), Zillow suggested a quicker pace with homes going pending in around 7 days.
 This often depends on the specific property, its price point, and how well it’s prepared and marketed.
 Hot homes in prime locations like Canterbury Hills, if priced right, still tend to move very quickly.

 How does Canterbury Hills fit in?